Port Talbot Railway and Docks Company: Steam Railmotor

 In the first decade of the twentieth century, steam railmotors came into use on certain railways.
-They were passenger vehicles with a small steam engine integrated into it.
-Their advantage was as a cheap way of serving passenger stopping points in lightly used areas, although they required a crew of three like a conventional train.
-The GWR adopted the system enthusiastically, and the PTR&D were persuaded to try the system.
+They were passenger vehicles with a small steam engine integrated into it used to cheaply serve passengers in lightly used areas, although they required a crew of three like a conventional train.
+They were widespread on the GWR, and the PTR&D were persuaded to try the system.
 On 26 July 1905, the directors agreed to invite tenders for a "steam motor car".

 Fifteen tenders were received, and a joint tender from Hurst, Nelson & Co.
-Ltd and R. & W. Hawthorn, Leslie and Company was accepted and the vehicle was delivered in early 1907.
-This was the largest steam rail motor ever to run in the UK. it was 76 ft 10 in in long, and the bodywork was metal, that covering the engine fashioned to match the carriage.
+Ltd and R. & W. Hawthorn, Leslie and Company was accepted and delivered in early 1907.
+This was the largest steam railmotor ever built in the UK at 76 ft 10 in long, with metal bodywork was metal covering the engine fashioned to match the carriage.
 Retractable steps were fitted under each of the four recessed passenger doors, although the steps were later fixed in position.

-The locomotive was six-coupled with 3 ft diameter wheels; it had a conventional boiler with the firebox leading, 12 by 16 inch cylinders and a boiler pressure of 170 psi and a tractive effort of 9,792 lbs.
-A trailing load was contemplated.
-It was given the number 1.
+The locomotive was six-coupled with 3 ft 0 in diameter wheels; it had a conventional boiler with the firebox leading, 12 x 16 in cylinders and working pressure of 170 psi giving 9792 lbf of tractive effort.

 The long wheelbase meant that the facing point locking bars on the line had to be lengthened.
-It went into service in April or May 1907, and the rail motor gradually took up the majority of the passenger traffic, and by July 1907 was working the ordinary passenger trains four days per week, at a daily saving of £3 6s 6d.
+Rail motor No. 1 entered service in April or May 1907, and gradually took up the majority of the passenger traffic, and by July 1907 was working the ordinary passenger trains four days per week, at a daily saving of £3 6s 6d.
+At some point a trailing load was contemplated.

 The rail motor was moved to Swindon Works in 1915, and never returned to South Wales; the train service was operated by conventional trains from this time.
 It ended its working life on the Millwall Extension Railway in 1926.